In this tutorial about significant figures, we will cover their definition, relevant guidelines, and historical context.

 - Add or subtract all of the numbers as you normally would.

-- Once arriving at your final answer, round that value so it contains no more significant figures to the right of its decimal than the LEAST number of significant figures to the right of the decimal in any number in the problem.
+- Once arriving at your final answer, round that value so it contains no more significant figures to the right of its decimal than the LEAST number of sig figs to the right of the decimal in any number in the problem.

 Rules for Multiplication and Division Calculations: